Brookston Beer Bulletin

 barclay-perkins

-Today is the 62nd birthday of Ron Pattinson, a brewing historian who writes online at Shut Up About Barclay Perkins.
+Today is the 68th birthday of Ron Pattinson, a brewing historian who writes online at Shut Up About Barclay Perkins.
 Ron lives in Amsterdam but is obsessed with the British brewery Barclay Perkins, which is what the title of his blog refers to.
-I have finally had the pleasure of meeting Ron in person, when we were both guests of Carlsberg for a press trip to Copenhagen earlier this year, and then again this year in Denmark, when he was there with his lovely wife.
-A few years ago, Lew Bryson had a chance to go drinking with Ron, too.
+I have finally had the pleasure of meeting Ron in person, when we were both guests of Carlsberg for a press trip to Copenhagen a couple of years ago, and then again two years ago again in Denmark, when he was there with his lovely wife.
+A few more years ago, Lew Bryson had a chance to go drinking with Ron, too.
 Join me in wishing Ron a very happy birthday.

 SAM_5646